rhx/SwiftHelloGtk/README.md

 Building should work with at least Swift 5.6.
 You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well (install them using `xcode-select --install`).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-    swift-driver version: 1.45.2 Apple Swift version 5.6 (swiftlang-5.6.0.323.62 clang-1316.0.20.8)
+    swift-driver version: 1.87.3 Apple Swift version 5.9.2 (swiftlang-5.9.2.2.56 clang-1500.1.0.2.5)
-    Target: x86_64-apple-darwin20.3.0
+    Target: arm64-apple-macosx14.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 5.6.1 (swift-5.6.1-RELEASE)
+	Swift version 5.9.2 (swift-5.9.2-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### Gtk 3.22 or higher

-The Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, 2.66, 2.68, 2.70 and 2.72, and gdk/gtk 3.22 and 3.24, as well as 4.0, 4.2, 4.4 and 4.6 on the `gtk4` branch.
+The Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, 2.66, 2.68, 2.70, 2.72, 2.74, 2.76 and 2.78,
+and gdk/gtk-3.22 and 3.24, as well as 4.0, 4.2, 4.4, 4.6, 4.8, 4.10 and 4.12
+on the `gtk4` branch.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux

 ##### Ubuntu

-On Ubuntu 18.04 and 16.04 you can use the gtk that comes with the distribution.
+On Ubuntu 22.04, you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

         sudo apt update
-	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 gobject-introspection libgirepository1.0-dev libxml2-dev
+        sudo apt install libgtk-4-dev gir1.2-gtksource-4.0 libcogl-pango-dev libcogl-path-dev libcogl-dev libpango1.0-dev gir1.2-pango-1.0 libgdk-pixbuf2.0-dev gir1.2-gdkpixbuf-2.0 libgraphene-1.0-dev gir1.2-graphene-1.0 libglib2.0-dev glib-networking libatk1.0-dev libatk-bridge2.0-dev libcogl-dev libcogl-pango-dev gobject-introspection libgirepository1.0-dev libxml2-dev jq

 ##### Fedora

 On Fedora 29, you can use the gtk that comes with the distribution.
 Just install with the `dnf` package manager:

-	sudo dnf install gtk3-devel pango-devel cairo-devel cairo-gobject-devel glib2-devel gobject-introspection-devel libxml2-devel
+    sudo dnf install gtk4-devel pango-devel cairo-devel cairo-gobject-devel glib2-devel gobject-introspection-devel libxml2-devel jq

 #### macOS

 On macOS, you can install gtk using HomeBrew (for setup instructions, see http://brew.sh).
 Once you have a running HomeBrew installation, you can use it to install a native version of gtk:

 	brew update
-	brew install gtk+3 glib glib-networking gobject-introspection pkg-config
+    brew install gtk4 glib glib-networking gobject-introspection pkg-config jq

 ## Troubleshooting